 While previous study of economics is useful preparation, it is not essential to have studied economics at secondary school level.
 The Business Economics major does not require mathematics.

 A broad education, including history and English, is useful to develop the ability to write clearly and analyse written material.

-The first-year, 100-level courses required to be taken for a Bachelor of Commerce (BCom) majoring in Business Economics are:
+The first-year, 100-level courses required to complete a Bachelor of Commerce (BCom) majoring in Business Economics are:

 200-level and beyond

 Students who wish to major in Business Economics are required to take:

 - ECON 207 Intermediate Microeconomics – Households and Government

 - ECON 208 Intermediate Microeconomics – Firms and Markets

 - ECON 214 Data Analytics for Business Economics or ECON 213 Introduction to Econometrics